rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 The arms are individually controlled using a keyboard on desktop and touch controls on mobile to make various hugs.
-You can click "Random” to play with random person or “Room” to share a link to someone you want to play with.
+You can click "Random” to play with a random person or “Room” to share a link to someone you want to play with.

 The source code of the game is [available on GitHub][hug-src].